Skip to main content

 BMLT Installation

-Download BMLT Server
+Download and Extract the BMLT Server Zip File

 # Navigate to web directory